-Sometimes you might have the feeling that your new partner is a very good match for you, but how do you know whether your children will get along with him or her?
+Sometimes you might have the feeling that your new partner is a very good match for you, but how do you know whether or not your children will get along with him or her?
 And how do you know that your new partner will accept your children?

 Sometimes this just won't happen and you'll have to choose between your partner and your children—that was the situation I was in.
-I hope you will protect your children and show your new partner the door if needed.
+I hope that you will protect your children and show your new partner the door if needed.
 But where do you draw the line?

 I want to share my experiences with you.
-After five years in a relationship with a woman that was very special to me, I had to finish it.
+After five years in a relationship with a woman that was very special to me, I had to end it.
 It broke my heart because I still loved her, but I knew I had to draw the line.

 1. Your Partner Doesn't Talk Directly to Your Children